tchaffee/odd-cafe/src/pages/blog/2019-06-13-javascript-and-scope-viii.md

   <a href="https://jsfiddle.net/tchaffee/r48pegko/" target="_blank">Edit in JSFiddle</a>
 </div>

-No need to use a closure when we have block level scope.

-Keep in mind you will still see variations on the solutions above that use closure, especially in pre-ES6 code.
-And don't dismiss closures just because we can create block scope.
-Closures are still common in JavaScript because they have many uses.
-It's an essential and powerful language feature.
+Don't dismiss closures just because we can create block scope with `let`.
+You will still see variations on the closure-based solutions above, especially in pre-ES6 code.
+And the very popular JavaScript module pattern is just one example of the power of closures where `let` is not going to help you at all.